weleoka/Lab2/host/Create_Test_Environment.md

 docker rm -f mysql-test web vpn dns bugzilla
 ```

-Optional: If you wish to be a professional, working with Linux, it is recommended that you learn to use a session manager, which supports multiple tabbed interfaces, such as tmux.
+Optional: If you wish to be a professional, working with Linux, it is recommended that you learn to use a window session manager, which supports multiple tabbed interfaces, such as tmux.
 [Here is the URL](https://gist.github.com/MohamedAlaa/2961058) to a Tmux Cheat Sheet.

-If you find a good video tutorial, please let Todd know and he'll add it to this section.
+If you find a good tmux video tutorial for beginners, please let Todd know and he'll add it to this section.
+Todd reviewed several YouTube tmux videos but didn't like them.

 ## Step 4.
 Verify that the Web server is Running